 In this lesson, we’ll study a few dozen adjectives that are frequently used with the verb ESTAR.
 Consider that estar is the more temporary way of expressing “to be” in Spanish.
+Click here for a thorough review on when to use estar.
 The more permanent “to be” is ser.
 Both verbs are frequently followed by adjectives which describe a person or a thing.
 Estar adjectives tend to describe the temporary condition, position or state of a person or a thing (busy, tired, hot).
 Adjectives that follow ser, on the other hand, tend to describe qualities and characteristics of people and things that are more permanent or unlikely to change (interesting, tall, lazy).
 Click here for a thorough review of the difference between ser and estar.

 ESTAR Adjectives that Describe People

 |enfermo, a||sick / ill|

 |enojado, a||upset / angry|

 You probably noticed that for most of the adjectives in the above list, there is a masculine version of the adjective that ends with “o” and also a feminine version that ends with “a.”
 The ending you need to use will depend on who or what you’re describing.
 To say “the man is alive,” you’ll say;